• Normal vaginal bleeding is the periodic blood flow from the uterus.

 Usually, the ovary releases an egg every month in a process called ovulation.
 Normal ovulation is necessary for regular menstrual periods.
 There are certain clues that a woman is generally ovulating, including regular menstrual intervals, vaginal mucus discharge halfway between menstrual cycles, and monthly symptoms including breast tenderness, fluid retention, menstrual cramps, back pain, and mood changes.
 If necessary, doctors will order hormone blood tests (progesterone level), daily home body temperature testing, or rarely, a sampling of the lining of the uterus (endometrial biopsy) to determine whether or not a woman is ovulating regularly.

 On the other hand, signs that a woman is not ovulating regularly include prolonged bleeding at irregular intervals after not having a menstrual period for several months.
 Excessively low blood progesterone levels in the second half of the menstrual cycle, and lack of the normal body temperature fluctuation during the time of expected ovulation.
 Sometimes, a doctor determines that a woman is not ovulating by using endometrial sampling with biopsy.
+Are you searching for Gyn Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 Vaginal bleeding may occur during or after sexual intercourse for many reasons, including: